 R.E.

-We have links with local churches and opportunities for each year group to visit different places of worship as well as having occasional visits from representatives from different religions.
+We encourage exploration of diversity and teach the importance of respecting different beliefs and cultures.
+To enrich learning, we maintain links with local churches and provide opportunities for each year group to visit various places of worship.
+We also host occasional visits from representatives of different religions to offer first-hand insights.

 Music